joonasy/rebirth/docs/css/naming-conventions.md

 ### helperName

 Helpers must use a camelCase name.
-Helpers may also have modifiers and responsive variants like components do.
+Helpers may also have variations and responsive variants like components do.
 What follows is an example of how various helpers can be used to create a simple structure within or without a component.

 ```html
 <!--